AHA Central Office Staff

 Karen Ayala, RHIT

-Ms. Ayala has provided AHA Central Office with administrative support and customer service for more than 20 years.
+Ms. Ayala has provided AHA Central Office with administrative support and customer service for over 25 years.
 In this role, she serves as the main point of contact for all Central Office coding queries.
 She also supplies professional guidance for the Coding Clinic educational quizzes.
 In addition to her RHIT credentialing, Ms. Ayala holds an Associate degree.